George Carew, 1st Earl of Totnes: Early career

 He attended Broadgates Hall, Oxford, in the years 1564–1573 and was created Master of Arts in 1589.
 In 1574, Carew entered Crown service in Ireland under his cousin, the controversial Sir Peter Carew, and in the following year volunteered in the army of the lord deputy, Sir Henry Sidney.
-In 1576 he filled the post of captain of the garrison at Leighlin for a few months, during the absence of his brother, Peter, and was appointed lieutenant governor of county Carlow and vice-constable of Leighlin castle.
+In 1576, he filled the post of captain of the garrison at Leighlin for a few months, during the absence of his brother, Peter, and was appointed lieutenant governor of county Carlow and vice-constable of Leighlin castle.
 In 1577, he was awarded a small pension for his courageous and successful attack on the rebel Rory Oge O'More, whose forces had been menacing the castle.

 Promotion

 In 1578, Carew was made captain in the royal navy and undertook a voyage with Sir Humphrey Gilbert.
 In 1579–1580, he led a regiment of Irish infantry, then a regiment of cavalry, during the Second Desmond Rebellion.
 On the death of his brother in the Battle of Glenmalure, from which fight he had been kept by his uncle Jacques Wingfield, he was appointed constable of Leighlin castle.
-Soon afterwards he killed with his own hands several Irishmen suspected of his brother's killing and was censured by the government.
+Soon afterwards, he killed with his own hands several Irishmen suspected of his brother's killing and was censured by the government.

 Carew was much liked by the queen, and by her principal secretary, Sir William Cecil, and his son, the future secretary, Robert Cecil.
 In 1582 he was appointed gentleman pensioner to the queen, and in 1583 High Sheriff of Carlow.
-He received his knighthood in Christ Church, Dublin on 24 February 1586, at the hands of his friend, Sir John Perrot, the recently appointed lord deputy.
+He received his knighthood in Christ Church Cathedral, Dublin, on 24 February 1586, at the hands of his friend, Sir John Perrot, the recently appointed lord deputy.
 In that same year he was at court, lobbying on government matters in Ireland.
 He declined the ambassadorship to France and returned to Ireland in 1588 to become master of the ordnance (a post he resigned on appointment as lieutenant-general of ordnance in England in 1592).
 He was present when the new lord deputy, William Fitzwilliam, dealt with the mutineers from Sir John Norris' regiments in Dublin and was appointed to the council on 25 August 1590.

 In May 1596, Carew took part in the expedition to Cadiz with the Earl of Essex, in 1597 in the expedition to the Azores and in the same year during the 3rd Spanish Armada invasion attempt.
 Soon after he was elected Member of Parliament for Queenborough, In 1598 he went to France for a short time as ambassador to the court of King Henry IV in the company of secretary Cecil.
 He was appointed treasurer at war to Essex in Ireland in March 1599, and on the latter's sudden departure in September of the same year, leaving the island in disorder, Carew was appointed a lord justice.